crowdsourcing-class/crowdsourcing-class.github.io/assignment4.md

 	</div>
 	<div class="panel-body">

-		Take your optimized Decision Tree and reserve engineer it to create a Rule Based Classifier.
+		Take your optimized Decision Tree and reverse engineer it to create a Rule Based Classifier.
 Complete the function <code>extra_credit_classifier()</code> to do this.
 How does the accuracy of this classifier relate with that of your optimized Decision Tree?

 	</div>
 	</div>